RollingPlain/ALMFnet/README.md

 # ALMFnet Introduction

 This is the implementation of the paper [Learning to Search a Lightweight Generalized Network for Medical Image Fusion](https://ieeexplore.ieee.org/abstract/document/10360160/) (IEEE TCSVT).
+Our generalized model supports the fusion of medical images combining MRI with PET/CT/SPECT modalities.

 ## Requirements